-Lick Creek is the longest running fuel treatment and restoration study of ponderosa pine forests in the northern Rocky Mountains of the United States.
+Lick Creek is the longest running fuel treatment and restoration study in the western United States.
+The study area is located in the northern Rocky Mountains of the United States in a ponderosa pine dominated forest.
 Through repeat photography and numerous published studies, we show how fuels and vegetation have changed over the 20+ years since treatment and compare the effects of harvesting with and without prescribed burning.

 The Lick Creek Demonstration/Research Forest (Lick Creek) on the Darby Ranger District of the Bitterroot National Forest, Montana provides a unique opportunity to assess long-term effects of alternative cutting and prescribed burning strategies aimed at reducing fuels and moderating forest fire behavior while restoring historical stand structures and species compositions.
-In 1991, a cooperative venture among the Bitterroot National Forest, University of Montana, and Forest Service Intermountain Research Station (now Rocky Mountain Research Station) initiated two independent studies of thinning and retention shelterwood cuttings, with and without prescribed burning treatments.
+In 1991, a cooperative venture among the Bitterroot National Forest, University of Montana, and Forest Service Intermountain Research Station (now Rocky Mountain Research Station) initiated three independent studies of thinning, retention shelterwood, and single-tree selection cuttings, with and without prescribed burning treatments.
 Treated units were harvested in 1992 and half of the units were prescribed burned 1 to 2 years later.
 Throughout the 20+ years since the treatments, numerous effects on the forest ecosystem have been studied, including: fuels, forest structure and composition, understory species responses, tree physiology, resistance to bark beetles, carbon storage, and fire hazard.
 Permanent photo points established in each study also visually document forest and fuel change over time.

 The goals of the initial project were to increase knowledge of forest vegetation and fuel dynamics following restoration treatments, study how these differ among restoration treatment alternatives, and gain understanding of the efficacy and longevity of prescribed treatments.
 Study results have provided managers with guidelines for restoring ponderosa pine systems in the northern Rocky Mountain region.

-In 2015 the Joint Fire Science Program funded a re-measurement of the Lick Creek study plots.
+In 2015 the Joint Fire Science Program funded a re-measurement of the Lick Creek study plots for two of the three studies (thinning and shelterwood studies).
 The re-measurement added value to past data collection efforts through modern data analysis techniques to examine treatment longevity and effects on aspects of forest resilience, including resistance to bark beetle outbreaks and resilience to drought and wildfire.